cvjena/JeFaPaTo/paper/paper.md

 # Ongoing Development

 `JeFaPaTo` finished the first stable release and will continue to be developed to support the analysis of facial features and expressions.
-As high temporal resolution video data might open new insights into facial movements, we plan to implement standard 2D measurement-based features.
+Given the potential of high temporal resolution video data to yield novel insights into facial movements, we aim to incorporate standard 2D measurement-based features into our analysis.
-A common side effect of facial palsy is synkinesis, which is the involuntary movement of facial muscles during intended movement of other facial muscles.
-It is often observed that the eye closes when the patient smiles or, vice versa.
+An issue frequently associated with facial palsy is synkinesis, characterized by involuntary facial muscle movements concurrent with voluntary movements of other facial muscles, such as the eye closing involuntarily when the patient smiles.
 Hence, a joint analysis of the blinking pattern and mouth movement could help better understand the underlying processes.
 The EAR is sensitive to head rotation.
 Careful setting up the experiment can reduce the influence of head rotation, but it is not always possible.
 To support the analysis of facial palsy patients, we plan to implement a 3D head pose estimation to correct the future EAR score for head rotation.
-We plan to automatically label the blinking state in a future version to simplify the analyzing process further.

 # Acknowledgements